KindnessNetwork/brony-kindness-functions/README.md

 after the first 24 hours, and then every 3 days after that, until the order is no longer on hold.

+### Automatically complete orders in WooCommerce

+Automatically mark orders that only contain virtual/downloadable items as complete without merchant interaction.

 ## Hard dependencies

 These plugins are required to use this plugin.